 The Cabarrus Healthcare Foundation, whose mission is to provide financial and community support for Carolinas HealthCare System (CHS) NorthEast, and its board of directors awarded a Foundation record amount of $291,875 in Internal Grants.
-A “Prize Patrol” made up of Foundation Board Members, hospital administrators and Foundation Staff awarded 22 Internal Grants to various hospital departments.
+A “Grant Patrol” made up of Foundation Board Members, hospital administrators and Foundation Staff awarded 22 Internal Grants to various hospital departments.
 With the approved funding from its growing endowment fund this year, the Cabarrus Healthcare Foundation has now awarded over $1.2 million in Internal Grants awards to CHS NorthEast.

 “The Internal Grants Program continues to support innovation and excellence at CHS NorthEast,” said Phyllis Wingate, President of CHS NorthEast.
 “Thanks to the Cabarrus Healthcare Foundation and their vision with the Internal Grants Program, we have been able to pilot new programs and initiatives that greatly impact patient care and is a key part of our success.”

 Cabarrus Healthcare Foundation designed the Internal Grants Program, now in its seventh year, to provide funding for equipment, programs and projects enhancing patient care at CHS NorthEast as it strives to be the first and best choice for care in the community.
 CHS NorthEast departments are chosen through the Internal Grants application process with a goal of continuing its mission to improve health, elevate hope and advance healing for all.